stephomi/nomadsculpt.com/manual/docs/symmetry.md

 In that case you can use the *Mirror* button to apply back the symmetry from one side to the other.

-This operation only succeeds if the algorithm detect that the mesh is symmetrical.
+This operation only succeeds if the algorithm detects that the mesh is symmetrical.
-In case the detection failed, you will be asked if you want to force the mirroring.
+In case the detection fails, you will be asked if you want to force the mirroring.

-The main difference is that forcing the mirroring will change the topology, thus you might loose the [Mutiresolution](topology.md#multiresolution).
+The main difference is that forcing the mirroring will change the topology, thus you might lose the [Multiresolution](topology.md#multiresolution).

 ## World vs Local